NiaOrg/NiaPy/docs/source/features.rst

 Functions
 -----------------------------

-NiaPy features more than 30 optimization problems.
+NiaPy features more than 30 optimization test problems.
 Documentation for them can be found here: :mod:`niapy.problems`.

 - Ackley
 - Alpine